What Are Adaptogens? A Complete Guide to Anti-Stress Plants

 Key Adaptogens in MTE’s Energy-Boosting Greens

 Our formula contains carefully-chosen adaptogens that work together to promote energy, mood, immunity, quality rest, and, of course, stress.
 And the cool thing about adaptogens is that, since each has a spectrum of abilities, stacking adaptogens adds to more than the sum of its parts.
-Key adaptogens in our energy drink replacement include:
+The adaptogenic herb blend in our energy supplement drink include:

 Ashwagandha